Indatus/dispatcher/README.md

 #### Generating New Scheduled Commands

 Use `php artisan scheduled:make` to generate a new scheduled command, the same way you would use artisan's `command:make`.

+## FAQ

+**Why do I see a RuntimeExceptionWhen I use `php artisan scheduled:run`?**

+When running scheduled commands, exceptions from a command will appear as if they came from `scheduled:run`.
+More than likely, it's one of your commands that is throwing the exception.